DJSaunders1997/Greenfoot-Swarming-Robots/README.md

 Require the Greenfoot IDE to run projects avaliable to download at https://www.greenfoot.org/home.

 Note: Ignore GitHub the project code is written in Java not HTML.
 The Javadoc is HTML so it got confused.

+Help: If the projects launch, but cannot be viewed then edit the project file in notepad and change the last 2 lines to
+    xPosition=0
+    yPosition=0